tomdns/blog/articles/compute-game-of-life.md

 Small experiments notes on making a sand game running in a Compute Shader...

-I send a render texture to the compute that will contain the results of the simulation, I never read from it.
+Here I send a render texture to the compute that will contain the results of the simulation, I never read from it.
 I send a RWStructuredBuffer the size of my texture (width * height), so for each pixel I have a struct that contains whatever data I need to send.
-For example storing the previous/current state ( or block type ), a color, a lifetime, ...
+Every frame the compute is dispatched, the buffer gets modified, and the RenderTexture is written to with the content of the buffer.

 ```c#
     public struct Pixel